 - -Otomy – The suffix “otomy” means cutting or incision.
 Surgical terms ending in “-otomy” typically mean the cutting of tissue, but not necessarily a great deal of tissue removal.

 If you are not responding to conservative treatments such as exercise, physical therapy, acupuncture or injections, you may need more invasive treatments like back pain surgery.
 Open back surgery is no longer the only surgical option available, however.
 Laser Spine Institute offers minimally invasive procedures in which far less tissue is damaged to gain access to the area needing surgery.
 Micro-instruments are used to remove the tissue impinging a nerve, thus releasing that nerve tissue from pressure and typically easing painful symptoms.
-For a free review of your MRI or CT scan, or to learn more about our advanced procedures, contact us today.
+To learn more about our advanced procedures, contact us today.